berkutteam/lexiconner/README.md

 ## Spec
 - Each study word, card, etc named as 'StudyItem'.
 - Db is MongoDb.
-Used Atlas free tier with 0.5 GB storage.
+Used Atlas free tier with 0.5 GB storage for dev.
-- Sensitive information is stored in .env file for DevelopmentLocalhost (use DotNetEnv to load from file) and in env variables for DevelopmentHeroku, ProductionHeroku
+- Sensitive information is stored in .env file for DevelopmentLocalhost (use DotNetEnv to load from file) and in env variables for DevelopmentHeroku, ProductionHeroku.
-- Hosted on Heroku
+- Hosted on Heroku.
-- CI v1: CircleCI (free tier has limited resources)
+- CI v1: CircleCI (free tier has limited resources).
-- CI v2: AzureDevOps public project
+- CI v2: AzureDevOps public project.

 ## Heroku
 - On heroku Docker EXPOSE doesn't work, so you need to use $PORT env variable to listen proper port